 In some cases, companies may like a student’s work so much that they hire them after they’ve completed their project.
 Though these occasions may not happen often, we can show you how these cases have unfolded in the past so that you can get an idea of what to expect.

-What Companies Think About Practicum by Yandex’s Students
+What Companies Think About Practicum’s Students

 Students in the web development and data analytics courses can take as many Apiary projects as they’d like.
 The projects can look very different, depending on the company and what they need at that moment, but they offer distinct advantages to students on both sides.